 Here is what makes it stand out from the crowd:

 - True End-to-End Encryption (E2EE): Messages are scrambled on your device and can only be unscrambled by the intended recipient.
 Not even the servers hosting Pitch can read your conversations.
+For users requiring additional layers of security, such as PGP encryption, Pitch integrates well into a broader high-security workflow.

 - Zero Personal Data: You do not hand over a single piece of identifiable information to create an account.